leanprover-community/blog/posts/lte-update.md

 which leads to a long exact sequence of `Ext`-groups.
 This quotient map sits in a short exact sequence, together with its kernel.
-Hence the vanishing of the `Ext`-groups above can be reduced to a question about similar `Ext`-groups but this involving these spaces of Laurent measures.
+Hence the vanishing of the `Ext`-groups above can be reduced to a question about similar `Ext`-groups but this time involving these spaces of Laurent measures.

 In turn, these spaces of Laurent measures naturally admit a free module as submodule, and the quotient is the mysterious space `Mbar r' S` that appears in `first_target`.